Tanzania’s leading wildlife and nature conservation expert honored

 Dr. Manongi is also known and respected for his efforts to improve the crucial infrastructures together with a marketing campaign which had increased the number of tourists the raised revenues, partly shared by local Maasai communities living in the conservation area.

-Ngorongoro Conservation Area is also the site where the first human being is believed to have originated and actually lived millions of years.
-This is where the entire globe population would have liked to trace their ancestral roots.
+Ngorongoro Conservation Area is also the site where the first human being is believed to have originated and actually lived.
+This is where the entire globe’s population would have liked to trace their ancestral roots to.

-In response to the situation, the site’s management has been taking various measures to cope up with the situation the mitigate the impacts of Covid-19 pandemic on tourism.
+In response to the situation, the site’s management has been taking various measures to cope up with the situation the mitigate the impacts of the COVID-19 pandemic on tourism.

-The number of tourist arrivals to the NCAA between July and October this year (2021) reached 147,276 visitors, raising new hopes for quick tourism recovery from Covid-19 pandemic impacts.
+The number of tourist arrivals to the NCAA between July and October this year (2021) reached 147,276 visitors, raising new hopes for quick tourism recovery from COVID-19 pandemic impact.

 Ngorongoro has remained open for visits, but precautionary measures are taken to ensure the safety of both the visitors and the site’s staff.
 The number of tourists visiting the Conservation Area is increasing to maintain its previous status.